 Signs of good recovery:

-- Gradual disappearance of feelings of discomfort
+- Gradual disappearance of discomfort

 - Severe pain

-- A sudden decline in vision
+- A sudden drop in vision

 - Significant irritation